 to turn back his wrath from destroying.

 Ps 90 begins “A prayer of Moses,” but the Targum’s introduction reads, “A prayer of Moses the prophet, when the people of Israel sinned in the wilderness,” and the psalm prays in words paralleling Exod 32.
 Moses urges and pleads, “Why should the Egyptians say, ‘He got them out… to consume them….’
 Turn from the blazing of your anger and be merciful regarding the calamity for your people” (Exod 32:12).
-The psalm urges and pleads, “We are consumed by your anger.… Turn, Yahweh,… and be merciful regarding your servants” (Ps 90:7, 12) (Fishbane)."
+The psalm urges and pleads, “We are consumed by your anger.… Turn, Yahweh,… and be merciful regarding your servants” (Ps 90:7, 12) (Fishbane).

 The covert parallel narrative comes in 1 Kgs 12–13.
 After the northern clans make Jeroboam ben Nebat their king, he makes two gold bullocks, declaring, “There, your gods, Israel, that got you up from the country of Egypt” (1 Kgs 12:28).
 He sets them up in Bethel and Dan, establishes other aspects of a worship and festival system that would be equivalent to Judah’s, and himself presides at a festival at Bethel.
 A divine man then comes and declares judgment on the Bethel altar and on Jeroboam.
 Given the parallels, Exod 32 has been seen as an allegory of the Jeroboam story (Oblath).
 The exodus story has also been seen as formulated as a critique of Solomon (Särkiö).
-The specific links include references to conscript labor (mas), building storage towns, experiencing hard servitude, and bearing burdens (sabbal, sebel, sebalah ; Exod 1:11, 14; 2:11; 5:4–5; 6:6–9; 1 Kgs 5:13, 15 [27, 29]; 9:19; 11:28; 12:4) (e.g., G. I. Davies; Johnstone Exodus 1–19, 37; S. K. Sweeney).
+The specific links include references to conscript labor (mas), building storage towns, experiencing hard servitude, and bearing burdens (sabbal, sebel, sebalah ; Exod 1:11, 14; 2:11; 5:4–5; 6:6–9; 1 Kgs 5:13, 15 [27, 29]; 9:19; 11:28; 12:4) (e.g., G. I. Davies; Johnstone; S. K. Sweeney).
 Even if ’elohim in Exod 32:4 actually refers to God, as Neh 9:18 assumes with its singular verb (Fishbane), the plural ’elohim with its plural verb would encourage people to make a link with 1 Kgs 12, and they might have a background there (Scarlata; cf. Dozeman).
 The Exodus story might then be a parody of the Jeroboam story (Propp).

-“What gives the story such a cutting edge is its penetrating insight that religion itself can be the means to disobedience” (Childs, Exodus, 580).
+“What gives the story such a cutting edge is its penetrating insight that religion itself can be the means to disobedience” (Childs).
 In 2 Kings the further element in that cutting edge is the subordination of religion to politics.

 Whereas they made a king, it was not through me;